willmurray9/police-brutality-analysis/README.md

 This project in particular deals with a data set containing information on police shootings over the past few years.
 As students, we were given total freedom to take our work in any direction we desired, but our professor stressed the importance of not letting any of our biases impact our analysis.
 As you will see in my presentation, many of the relationships and takeaways that I found are similar to stories you hear in the media.
 At the same time, I tried to find some less commonly represented statistics so that my audience could gain a broader, unbiased understanding of police shootings.
 Hopefully you enjoy viewing my visualizations as much as I enjoyed creating them!

-(Note: Please click through my presentation in presenter view so that the animations I added display correctly)
+(**Note**: Please click through my presentation in presenter view so that the animations I added display correctly)